Our Environment

 Europe:

 - The European Union (EU) has enacted laws prohibiting the sale of certain products, and products fed with or derived from commodities grown or produced on lands that have been deforested.
-A similar law is expected in the U.K. Our Moy Park, Pilgrim’s UK, and Pilgrim’s Food Masters businesses have committed to ensure deforestation and conversion free soy (soya) across their targeted supply chains by 2025.
+A similar law is expected in the U.K. Our Pilgrim’s Europe business has committed to ensure deforestation and conversion free soy (soya) across its targeted supply chains by 2025.
 To achieve this, we have implemented the following strategies:

-- Moy Park has implemented a Responsible Sourcing Policy, which outlines that raw materials must be sourced in accordance with the following requirements:
+- The Pilgrim’s Europe Chicken business has implemented a Responsible Sourcing Policy, which outlines that raw materials must be sourced in accordance with the following requirements:

 - Raw materials will be sourced only from bona fide sources and in compliance with existing local land and forest use laws.